AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="au_conformance"></a>
 ##4.1 Assignable Unit (AU)

-An Assignable Unit MUST conform to all requirements listed in Section 7 – AU Requirements
+An Assignable Unit MUST conform to all requirements listed in Section 7 – AU Requirements.

 An Assignable Unit MUST conform to all requirements as specified in the xAPI specification (see References)